jrf0110/dirac/README.md

 #### dirac.dals.table_name.before( [fnName], handler... )

-Add a before filter to the dal.
+Add a _before_ filter to the DAL.
 Before filters are like middleware layers that get run before the query is executed.
 You can add as long as a chain as you'd like.  ```...``` denotes you can add as many handlers as you want.

 __Arguments:__